vlad-s/gophirc/README.md

 })
 ```

+For more examples on usage, please see [gophircbot](https://github.com/vlad-s/gophircbot).

 ## To do
 - [ ] Add defaults
   - [x] Nickname, Username, Realname
 - [x] Parse CTCP messages into events
 - [x] Add more commands: `MODE`, `KICK`, etc.
 - [ ] Add regex matching for nicknames, channels
+- [x] Connect Multiple servers